Director of Development

 Responsibilities:

-• Manage program and office budgets, oversee office workflow and supervision of staff;
+• Manage program budgets and program workflow, and supervise associated staff;

 Summary of Key Qualifications:

-• 5 – 7 years of progressively senior arts management experience;
+• 5 – 7 years of progressively more senior experience working in the arts as an arts administrator;

 Online: Online Application Form (http://www.arts.on.ca/Page3435.aspx)